Upcoming events

 Attendance policy:

 Full attendance is required to obtain CEs per NHPA policy.
 No partial credit will be given.
-Those who attend the workshop and complete the evaluation form will receive 1 ethics continuing education credit.
+Those who attend the workshop and complete the evaluation form will receive 1 continuing education credit.
 Please note that APA CE rules require that we only give credit to those who attend the entire workshop.
 Those arriving after the scheduled start time or leaving before the workshop is completed will not receive CE credits.

 Registrations are Transferable: